cartographer-project/cartographer_ros/docs/source/assets_writer.rst

 4. and a pipeline configuration, which is defined in a ``.lua`` file.

 The assets writer runs through the sensor data in batches with a known trajectory.
-It can be used to colour, filter and export SLAM point cloud data in a variety of formats.
+It can be used to color, filter and export SLAM point cloud data in a variety of formats.
 For more information on what the asset writer can be used for, refer to the examples below below and the header files in `cartographer/io`_.

 Sample usage